"He is clear, deliberate and thinks properly about things."

 "Resourceful and knowledgeable."

 Chris joined Michelmores in 2016 and is Head of Construction and Engineering.
+He is ranked in the independent legal guides, the Legal 500, as a Leading Individual and in Chambers and Partners as a notable practitioner.

 Chris trained and spent the early part of his career at Allen & Overy, where he practised in both London and Hong Kong, before subsequently becoming a partner in a niche London and international law firm specialising in construction and infrastructure work.